octave-dumont/simple-backpropagation/README.md

 A lightweight backpropagation engine for building and training neural networks from scratch using NumPy.
 It implements scalar-level differentiation, and has a multi-layer perceptron (MLP) built on top of it.

-> This code is mainly based on Karpathy's backpropagation course.
-It has been adjusted and contains additional features (such as custom-functions handling).
+> This code is mainly based on Karpathy's micrograd course, adjusted to implement some additional features such as custom-functions handling.

 ---